-Hinoki Foundation promotes the development of bilingualism and multiculturalism among children, with a focus on the English-Japanese language pair.
-It aims to achieve these goals by supporting educational programs that provide Japanese-English bilingual education.
-Hinoki Foundation specifically targets innovative curricula that fully integrate both languages across academic subjects, and require daily application of dual-language skills.
+Hinoki Foundation promotes the development of bilingualism and multiculturalism among children, with a focus on the English-Japanese language pair and U.S.-Japan cultural pair.
+It aims to achieve these goals by supporting teachers, schools, and programs that work in these areas.
+Hinoki Foundation advocates for innovative curricula that foster both Japanese and English language and promote daily application of dual-language skills.
 As language and culture are closely intertwined, Hinoki Foundation also promotes cross-cultural interaction and mutual understanding between native speakers of the target languages.

 Benefits of Bilingualism